How to Write Your Own Children's Choir Curriculum

 How to Write Your Own Children's Choir Curriculum-74.png

 For some people, the word “curriculum” may denote academic rigor, standardized tests, detailed lesson plans, and lack of freedom and flexibility.
-Do we really need this level of planning and detail in our church choirs?
+Do you really need this level of planning and detail for your choir?

 To a certain extent, yes.
 Here’s why: